Róża Czacka: Apostolate

 Shortly before the Second World War, Czacka's work was in full bloom.
 By its outbreak she had turned Laski into a modern center.
 There, her pupils received a basic and vocational education allowing them to live on their own, financially independent, included in society and often having their dignity restored.
 The number of blind students as well as teachers and carers grew.
 There were 41 blind students in 1928.
 By the school year of 1938/39, there were 230 blind children, youths and adults in the boarding schools of Laski, and 437 at the Society's open centers in Warsaw, Laski, Poznań, Kraków, Wilno and Chorzów.

 A few months before September 1939, the Warsaw authorities discussed with the Society for the Care of the Blind a plan to convert two of the largest Laski boarding schools into hospitals in the event of war.
 The war constituted a separate chapter in the history of Czacka's work.
 The blind students and the staff were evacuated, some were mobilized while others were sent home.
 Czacka together with some of the sisters returned to Warsaw, to the Society's property in Wolność Street.
 In Laski, Czacka left behind some of the sisters under the charge of Sister Katarzyna (Zofia Steinberg), who spoke German, to watch over the schools and to provide care for the wounded in the hospital.
 During the siege of Warsaw, a bomb fell on the building where Czacka was staying, and she was among the wounded.
+She lost an eye, which had to be removed, and the necessary operation was performed without anaesthesia.
 In October, the lay and religious staff as well as the blind students started returning to Laski.
 Approximately 75% of the buildings were destroyed.
-The hospital in Laski remained branch of the Ujazdowski Hospital until mid-October 1940.
+The hospital in Laski remained a branch of the Ujazdów Hospital until mid-October 1940.

 In the school year of 1940/1941, the Laski kindergarten, primary school and vocational school for the blind were reactivated.
 At the request of the Warsaw Social Self-Help Committee, over 30 sighted war orphans were also admitted to the Laski center.
 The Polish Home Army (AK) was active in the area.
 Many people whose Warsaw houses or apartments had been destroyed also found shelter or even employment in Laski.
 In September 1942, at the invitation of Czacka and Fr Korniłowicz, Fr Stefan Wyszyński, the future primate of Poland, came to Laski.
 At the time, he was a sworn member of the AK and its army chaplain in the Żoliborz-Kampinos district.
 In Laski, Fr Wyszyński performed his pastoral ministry, taught children the catechism and gave lectures on Catholic social teaching to the managerial and teaching staff.